-An International Skilled Worker EOI is a pre-application process which allows candidates to fill in an online form to indicate their interest in applying to the SINP and demonstrate their qualifications.
+An International Skilled Worker EOI is a pre-application process which allows candidates to fill out a form to indicate their interest in applying to the SINP.

 For more information, please visit International Skilled Worker EOI System.

 Not all candidates who submit an International Skilled Worker EOI will be invited to apply to the SINP.
-There are no limits on the number of candidates who can submit an EOI, however, candidates can only have one EOI profile.
+There are no limits on the number of candidates who can submit an EOI.
+Candidates can only have one EOI profile.

 For assistance on how to create your EOI profile, please see the EOI OASIS Guide.

-- Refugee claimants in Canada claiming refugee status from the Government of Canada.
+Refugee claimants in Canada claiming refugee status from the Government of Canada cannot apply.

-You may not be eligible for nomination if any of the following situations is true:
+You may not be eligible if any of the following situations is true:

 You are awarded points on the basis of five factors:

-After receiving your Invitation to Apply through the Expression of Interest system, you must:
+After you receive an Invitation to Apply through the Expression of Interest system:

-NOTE: If you are successful in receiving a nomination from the SINP, IRCC will process most complete applications that have all supporting documents in 6 months or less.
+NOTE: If you are successful in receiving a nomination from the SINP, IRCC will process applications in 6 months or less.